 Costs

 The cost of creating a podcast studio varies widely depending on what you want it to do.
-You might want to create a space where you can host live events, interview guests, or just record interviews.
+You might want to create a space to host live events, interview guests, or just record interviews.
 You might even want to use the studio to produce videos.

 If you are planning to make podcasts primarily for distribution via iTunes, Amazon, Spotify, etc., you’ll probably want to invest in equipment such as microphones, speakers, lighting, and editing software.

-If you plan to use the studio for both audio and video production, you’ll likely want to add additional equipment like cameras, lights, monitors, and editing software.
+If you plan to use the studio for audio and video production, you’ll likely want to add equipment like cameras, lights, monitors, and editing software.

-And don’t forget about soundproofing—the room needs to be acoustically treated, too.
+And don’t forget about soundproofing—the room must also be acoustically treated.

 You can save money by buying off-the-shelf items rather than customizing something yourself, though there are some things you can customize to reduce costs.